 What is Imbibition?

 Imbibition is a type of diffusion where the water is absorbed by the solid particles called colloids, without forming a solution causing an enormous increase in volume.
 The solution is not formed in the process.
 In other words, water absorption by colloids is known as imbibition.
 Colloids are hydrophilic in nature.

-The solid substance or adsorbent which take part in imbibition are called imbibants and the liquid is imbibed is known as imbibate.
-For example, the absorbed of water by seed or dry wood.
+Imbibants are the solid substance or adsorbent which take part in imbibition and the liquid that is imbibed is known as imbibate.
+For example, the absorption of water by seed or dry wood.

 The capacity of imbibing will differ in different imbibants.
 For instance consider proteins, since it is a hydrophilic collides it will have maximum imbibing capacity.
 Compared to this, starch has less capacity and cellulose with least capacity.

 The water potential or matric potential of imbibants is negative.
 Water has maximum water potential, i.e. 0.